Ray-Wynn/Example-INotifyDataErrorInfo/README.md

 Cross-property errors are errors that affect multiple properties.
 You can associate these errors with one or all of the affected properties, or you can treat them as entity-level errors.
 Entity-level errors are errors that either affect multiple properties or affect the entire entity without affecting a particular property.

+ValidatesOnNotifyDataErrors
+	When ValidatesOnNotifyDataErrors is true, the binding checks for and reports errors that are raised by a data source that implements INotifyDataErrorInfo.